WwZzz/EmbodiedFL/README.md

 ```
 ### TroubleShooting
 If the code raises the error like `You appear to be missing MuJoCo.
-We expected to find the file here: path/to/mujoco210`, you can try to replace the line `except ImportError:` with `except:` of the file `robomimic\robomimic\envs\env_robosuite.py` when the code tries to import `mujoco_py`.
+We expected to find the file here: path/to/mujoco210`, you can try to replace the line:35 `except ImportError:` with `except:` in the file `robomimic\robomimic\envs\env_robosuite.py` where the code tries to import `mujoco_py`.

 ## Characteristic
 | Task Name | Cross-Collector                         | Cross-Embodiment          | Scale  |